syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-calculate-the-pixel-as-points-with-a-scaling-percentage.md

 ---
-title: How to calculate pixels as points with a scaling percentage |Syncfusion.
+title: How to calculate pixels as points |Syncfusion.
 description: This page explains how to calculate pixels as points with a scaling percentage using Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO